 We’ve all faced situations in life when having access to money or a line of credit would be extremely helpful.
-Whether you're handling an unexpected "cash crunch" (e.g., car repairs, medical bills, etc.) or you're looking to put the money towards a major expense (e.g., remodeling your home, financing your child's college education, etc.), you've probably heard that you can tap into the equity in your home to take care of situations like these via a home equity loan or home equity line of credit (HELOC).
+Whether you're handling an unexpected "cash crunch" (e.g., car repairs, medical bills, etc.) or you're looking to put the money towards a major expense like remodeling your home, you've probably heard you can tap into the equity in your home with a home equity loan or home equity line of credit (HELOC).

 A home equity loan is known as a "secured" loan, which means your home is used as collateral against the amount of money you borrow.
-Since your home secures the loan, you can generally get a more favorable interest rate on the loan than if there were no collateral involved; this means you will pay less money in interest charges over the life of the loan.
+Since your home secures the loan, you can generally get a more favorable interest rate on the loan than if there was no collateral involved.
+This means you will pay less money in interest charges over the life of the loan.